TalaoDAO/connectors/documentation/use_cases.md

 ---

-## For Enterprises & Organizations
+## For Partners as Enterprises & Organizations

 - **Issue digital certificates/attestations to AI Agents**, signed with your organizational identifiers (DIDs or **X.509**).
 - **Gate access** to APIs and data by requesting **OpenID4VP** presentations from agents or users.